holden-cormier/Hangman-Project/README.md

 'play_hangman.py'
 This file contained the program used to start the game, in addition to returning whether the user won or lost.

+'dictionary.txt'
+This file contained all of the words in the english dictionary that were used in the hangman game.